 Al-Jumairi also wrote articles for the Kuwait-based think tank Gulf Centre for Development Policies between 2013 and 2016 about labor movements and rights in Saudi Arabia.

-As of late 2021, CPJ could not determine whether al-Jumairi had appeared before a court or been formally charged, or the status of his health.
+As of September 2022, CPJ could not determine whether al-Jumairi had appeared before a court or been formally charged, or the status of his health.
+According to Al-Qst deputy director Josh Cooper, al-Jumairi is not facing any formal charges as of November 2022, and his whereabouts remain unknown.

-In September 2021, CPJ emailed the Saudi Center for International Communication, a department in charge public relations housed in the media ministry, requesting comment on the health and status of al-Jumairi and other imprisoned journalists, but did not receive a response.
+CPJ emailed the Saudi Center for International Communication, a media ministry department in charge of public relations, requesting comment on the health and status of al-Jumairi and other imprisoned journalists, but did not receive a response.